fermyon/bartholomew/content/docs/markdown.md

 - `description`: A short description of the content.
 This should be no more than a few sentences.
 It is RECOMMENDED.
 - `template`: The name of the template that should be used to render this content.
 It is OPTIONAL and defaults to `main` (`templates/main.hbs`).
 - `published`: A boolean (`published = true` or `published = false`, no quotes) that explicitly sets publication status.
 It is OPTIONAL and should be used sparingly.
+- `tags`: A list of tags.
+The tags should be ranked most- to least-relevant.
+OPTIONAL and defaults to an empty list.
 - `[extra]`: The section marker that indicates that all content after it is user-defined.
     - Fields under extra MUST be in the form `name = "value"`.
 All values must be strings.
     - once the `[extra]` section is declared, you cannot declare top-level fields anymore.